5 REASONS TO REGISTER TODAY

-But, our idea of the dentist hasn’t particularly changed; many people do not see the importance of going to the dentist if no problem seems present.
-Many people don’t realise that regular trips to the dentist help maintain good oral health, as well as being a preventative measure against oral health problems and diseases.
+But, our idea of the dentist hasn’t particularly changed; many people do not see the importance of going to the dentist if no problem seems to be present.
+Many people don’t realize that regular trips to the dentist help maintain good oral health, as well as being a preventative measure against oral health problems and diseases.

 But why should we take oral health care so seriously?

 … and why it’s important.

 CAN’T SEE ANYTHING WRONG?